barooah/coredump/content/about.md

 ## About me

 Hi, I am a programmer mostly focused on distributed storage systems.

-I tend to dabble in a lot of things but kept losing my notes.
-Hopefully, this is a place where I can finally persist my assortment of facts, thougths & very opiniated opinions.
+No plan here, just a collection of my thoughts sprinkled with my very opinionated views and of course some assortment of interesting stuff.

 * [GitHub](https://github.com/barooah)